IITIO Conference 2018

 Board Chair

-He is past board secretary of the Council of the Great Lakes Region, past Chair of the Federation of Saskatchewan Indian Nations Appeal Tribunal, past Chair of the National Council of Federal Aboriginal Employees and is currently on the board of directors of the International Law Association – Canada Chapter and is one of the founding members of the Government of Canada, Global Affairs Working Group on Indigenous International Trade.
-Wayne was instrumental in advising on the development of Canada’s Indigenous trade policy which led to progress for Indigenous trade in CUSMA/ USMCA as well as being appointed lead Indigenous Canadian negotiator for the Indigenous Peoples Economic Trade and Cooperation Arrangement (IPETCA).
+Wayne is CEO of the not-for-profit registered charity, the National Sixties Scoop Healing Foundation of Canada.
+He is a lecturer at the University of Waterloo, United College, bachelor of Indigenous entrepreneurialism program.
+Wayne is also the Senior Lawyer and Principal Director of the law firm Garwill Law Professional Corporation.
+He leads the Indigenous Sovereign Trade Consultancy Ltd., an international business consultancy, and is a founding member and Chair of the Board of the International Inter-tribal Trade and Investment Organization (IITIO), a 501 (c)(3) educational charity incorporated in Oklahoma with international representation from Australia, New Zealand, Taiwan and Canada.
+Wayne is past Board Secretary of the Council of the Great Lakes Region, past Chair of the Federation of Saskatchewan Indian Nations Appeal Tribunal, past Chair of the National Council of Federal Aboriginal Employees and is currently on the Board of Directors of the International Law Association.
+Wayne was also one of the founding members of the Working Group on Indigenous International Trade.
+Wayne was instrumental in advising on the development of Indigenous trade policy for Canada as well as being appointed lead Canadian Indigenous negotiator for the Indigenous Peoples Economic Trade and Cooperation Arrangement (IPETCA).

 Professor Lindsay G. Robertson joined the law faculty in 1997.
 He teaches courses in Federal Indian Law, Comparative and International Indigenous Peoples Law, Constitutional Law and Legal History and serves as Faculty Director of the Center for the Study of American Indian Law and Policy and Founding Director of the International Human Rights Law Clinic.